hashicorp/terraform-provider-kubernetes/_examples/wordpress-mysql-gce-pv/README.md

 then we carry on by creating the real infrastructure which requires password for the MySQL server and GCP project, region & zone in which to create persistent disks.

-Both the region and zone must match the location of your K8S cluster, otherwise K8S won't be able to find those disks and claim the space.
+~> **WARNING:** Both the region and zone must match the location of your K8S cluster, otherwise K8S won't be able to find those disks and claim the space.
+Not respecting this condition will trigger errors such as `persistentvolumes "mysql-pv" is forbidden: error querying GCE PD volume wordpress-mysql: disk is not found`

 ```sh
 terraform apply \